 4. Motion –

-Sometimes the task that requires an individual to physically move back and forth between the work, extra motion that stems from the poor layout of work.
+Sometimes the task that, requires an individual to physically move back and forth between the work, extra motion that stems from the poor layout of the work.
 This type of movement not only happens in office work but also occurs on the manufacturing shop floor.

 On the shop floor, workers do repetitive movements while working that do not add value to the customers like walking to get materials or tools from other workers, visiting material storage places, visiting newly installed machinery for adjustment, etc.